cap-js-community/odata-v2-adapter/README.md

 - **isoTimestamp**: Use ISO 8601 format for type cds.Timestamp (Edm.DateTimeOffset).
 Default is `false`.
 - **isoDateTimeOffset**: Use ISO 8601 format for type Edm.DateTimeOffset (cds.DateTime, cds.Timestamp).
 Default is `false`.
 - **bodyParserLimit**: Request and response body parser size limit.
 Default is `cds.server.body_parser.limit` or `'100mb'`.
-- **returnCollectionNested**: Collection of entity type is returned nested into a results section.
+- **returnCollectionNested**: Collection of entity types is returned nested into a results section.
 Default is `true`.
-- **returnComplexNested**: Function import return structure of complex type (non collection) is nested using function import name.
+- **returnComplexNested**: Function import return structure of complex type (non collection) is nested using the function import name.
 Default is `true`.
-- **returnPrimitiveNested**: Function import return structure of primitive type (non collection) is nested using function import name.
+- **returnPrimitiveNested**: Function import return structure of primitive type (non collection) is nested using the function import name.
 Default is `true`.
-- **returnPrimitivePlain**: Function import return value of primitive type is rendered as plain JSON value.
+- **returnPrimitivePlain**: Function import return value of a primitive type is rendered as a plain JSON value.
 Default is `true`.
-- **messageTargetDefault**: Specifies the message target default, if target is undefined.
+- **messageTargetDefault**: Specifies the message target default, if the target is undefined.
 Default is `'/#TRANSIENT#'`.
-- **caseInsensitive**: Transforms search functions i.e. substringof, startswith, endswith to case-insensitive variant.
+- **caseInsensitive**: Transforms search functions i.e., substringof, startswith, endswith to case-insensitive variant.
 Default is `false`.
-- **propagateMessageToDetails**: Propagates root error or message always to details section.
+- **propagateMessageToDetails**: Propagates root error or message always to a details section.
 Default is `false`.
 - **contentDisposition**: Default content disposition for media streams (inline, attachment), if not available or calculated.
 Default is `'attachment'`.
 - **calcContentDisposition**: Calculate content disposition for media streams even if already available.
 Default is `false`.
-- **quoteSearch**: Specifies if search expression is quoted automatically.
+- **quoteSearch**: Specifies if a search expression is quoted automatically.
 Default is `true`.
 - **fixDraftRequests**: Specifies if unsupported draft requests are converted to a working version.
 Default is `false`.
 - **changesetDeviationLogLevel**: Log level of batch changeset content-id deviation logs (none, debug, info, warn, error).
 Default is `'info'`.
 - **defaultFormat**: Specifies the default entity response format (json, atom).
 Default is `'json'`.
 - **processForwardedHeaders**: Specifies if `x-forwarded` headers are processed.
 Default is `true`.
 - **cacheDefinitions**: Specifies if the definition elements are cached.
 Default is `true`.
-- **cacheMetadata**: Specifies the caching and provisioning strategy of metadata (e.g. edmx) (memory, disk, stream).
+- **cacheMetadata**: Specifies the caching and provisioning strategy of metadata (e.g., edmx) (memory, disk, stream).
 Default is `'memory'`.
 - **registerOnListening**: Routes are registered on CDS `listening` event instead of registering routes immediately.
 Default is `true`.
 - **excludeNonSelectedKeys**: Excludes non-selected keys from entity response (OData V4 auto-includes keys).
 Default is `false`.
 - **httpAgent**: Object to be passed to http(s) request (see Node's https agent and http agent objects).
 Default is `null`.